-- Keyboard: in addition to alphabetical order, you can choose QWERTY or AZERTY key layout for keyboards. - Active waypoints mode: Basic (fixed active WPT file + autoload it at start) or Advanced (first WPT opened will be de active and it will not be autoloaded at start). (+info) - Reload data when restarting: Load same data which was loaded when closed application last time. - Draw map corners: Show frames of available maps on navigation window. - Resume navigation at start: Propose same destination which was set when closed application last time. - Lane info (onroad): In roads with several lanes, a representation will inform about the correct lane to take.
+- Keyboard: in addition to alphabetical order, you can choose QWERTY or AZERTY key layout for keyboards. - Active waypoints mode: Basic (fixed active WPT file + autoload it at start) or Advanced (first WPT opened will be de active and it will not be autoloaded at start). (+info) - Reload data when restarting: Load same data which was loaded when closed application last time. - Draw map corners: Show frames of available maps on navigation window. - Zoom with double click. - Hide zoom buttons: show or hide on-screen zoom+/zoom- buttons which are located at map's visualization window. - Resume navigation at start: Propose same destination which was set when closed application last time. - Lane info (onroad): In roads with several lanes, a representation will inform about the correct lane to take.

-Note: 10g2 Vmaps or higher are required.
+Note: 10q2 Vmaps or higher are required.